rydmike/flex_color_scheme/README.md

            ),
          ),
 ```
-In dark-mode we will see some more gaps in the resulting ThemeData when using the standard `ThemeData.from` factory
-to create the theme.

 The rest of the additions in the stateful MaterialApp are just passing in current values and getting a new value for
 it via callbacks for all our settings and their current values.